beaverbuilder/documentation/beaver-builder/introduction/about-release.md

 ### Modules without Wrappers

 As part of our continued effort to reduce the markup output by Beaver Builder, all of the _Basic_ modules have been reworked to exclude their wrapper divs.
 To ensure backwards compatibility, wrappers will still render for existing modules on layouts, but anything new dropped on the page will exclude them.
+There is a toggle in the Advanced options in the WP Admin to disable this and force module wrappers.

 ### Container Modules as Top Level Containers